openstack-archive/wsme/doc/integrate.rst

     Generally this decorator is provided for frameworks that expects functions taking a request object as a single parameter and returning a response object.
-This is the case of cornice_.
+This is the case of :ref:`adapter-cornice`.

 Additionnaly, if you want to enable additionnal protocols, you will need to mount a :class:`WSRoot` instance somewhere in the application, generally